m4r35n357/VisualOptimizers/README.md

 3 | Number of dimensions
 4 | Number of search agents
 5 | Number of iterations
-6 | Algorithm mode (0 for "periodic descent", 1 for "convergence")
+6 | *Algorithm mode (0 for "periodic descent", 1 for "convergence")
 7 | Lower limit
 8 | Upper limit

+* ignored in OpenGL, which displays BOTH options

 Examples
 ```